Nebraska continues narrative of losing the close ones under Scott Frost

 The biggest key to the Huskers' turnaround is arguably their high-risk, high-reward quarterback Adrian Martinez, who has been at the forefront of several of Frost's notable close losses.

-As brilliant as Martinez played last Saturday, leading Frost's team to take the lead on a fourth-quarter TD drive, his late fumble gave the Wolverines a chance to be the latest opponent to escape Nebraska.
+As brilliant as Martinez played last Saturday, leading Frost's team to take the lead on a fourth-quarter TD drive, his late fumble gave the Wolverines a chance to be the latest opponent to escape from the Cornhuskers' grasp.

 "We still despite our record know how good of a team we are and what we're capable of," Martinez said Monday.
 "We still have some big games on the schedule.
 The biggest one is Minnesota."